xyven1/personal-website/articles/automatic-flake-updates-with-garnix.md

 ### Allow GitHub Actions to Create and Approve Pull Requests
 While we are here, to allow the `update-flake-lock` action described in the next section to function properly, you must allow GitHub actions to create and approve pull requests.
 This is done by going to `Actions > General` under `Code and automation` in the repository settings, and at the very bottom checking the box labeled `Allow GitHub Actions to create and approve pull requests`.
 Make sure to save.

-You can also also check [this tutorial](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#preventing-github-actions-from-creating-or-approving-pull-requests) if the above was not clear or is not working.
+You can also check [this tutorial](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#preventing-github-actions-from-creating-or-approving-pull-requests) if the above was not clear or is not working.

 ### Enabling Auto Merge
 In order for the `--auto` flag to work for `gh pr merge`, we need to enable automatic merging on the repository.
 To enable auto merging, go to the `General` section of the repository settings, search for the option `Allow auto-merge`, and enable the setting.

-You can also also check [this tutorial](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/managing-auto-merge-for-pull-requests-in-your-repository) if the above was not clear or is not working.
+You can also check [this tutorial](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/managing-auto-merge-for-pull-requests-in-your-repository) if the above was not clear or is not working.

 ### Configure CI/CD Job